timtiemens/ClockInJava2/README.md

  * remove onejar
  * remove instancer/antlr [instancer is in its own project now]
  * wrote util.ResourceHelper [hopefully for the last time]

-####To Do
- * Completely change license from GPL to LGPL - currently, util.ResourceHelper is the only file updated
+ * update license to BSD-2-clause